Paying for the Party cover art

 Inverse Cowgirl cover art

-black girl, no magic cover art
+black girl, no magic: reflections on race and respectability cover art

-Who Gets in and Why cover art
+Who Gets In and Why cover art

 Social Butterflies cover art